 12 Carnival Cruise Tips and Tricks for Happy Cruising

 1. Bring Wine and Soda On Board

 Passengers can bring two bottles of wine and a 12-pack of canned soda on board at the start of a cruise.
 However, it is inconvenient to bring these liquids with you if you fly to your departure port.
-Instead, check Google maps in advance to find a wine store near your port.
+Instead, check Yelp or Google maps in advance to find a wine store near your port.
 On arrival at the port, make sure your luggage is properly tagged and in the hands of the porters.
 Then walk to the closest store to purchase your wine and sodas to carry on board.
 In Galveston, Frankie’s Liquor Store on The Strand is just a few blocks from the port.

 McCool Travel tip: Your wine will get a very thorough inspection during the check-in process.
 Do not try to bring in bottles that have been opened or tampered with in any way.

 McCool Travel tip: Tea lovers will also want to bring their own tea aboard Carnival sailings.
 You will find plenty of Bigelow green and Lipton regular tea but they are the only options.

 Carnival Cruise food options are plentiful.
 There are lots of different places to get your meals so do not automatically head to the buffet areas.
 Our favorite breakfast spot—Blue Iguana Cantina—never had a line.
 The Cantina makes tasty breakfast burritos and tacos to order.
 Order a taco with eggs (we like ours fried, over hard), or skip the taco, and get cooked-to-order eggs with little wait.
 Be sure to try the yummy arepas!
 The nearby salsa bar has a great collection of salsas along with sliced watermelon.

 Custom omelettes are also excellent for breakfast but the lines can get long.
 If time allows, eat breakfast in the Posh dining room to enjoy a broader menu and more relaxed meal.